 Trading crude oil futures uses a high degree of leverage.
 It is possible for those who trade crude oil futures to make and lose substantial amounts of money in a very short period of time.
 The price of crude oil is notorious for its volatility.
 It can easily move 5 to 10% in a single trading session.
 Crude is especially sensitive to breaking political and economic news, as well as to weekly storage and production reports.

 Trading oil futures entails a substantial amount of risk.
-An investor may need to meet a margin call if a position goes against him, or the position may be liquidated at a loss.
+If you are an inexperienced or young investor, this probably isn’t for you – it would make more sense for you to take a look at these investments for young adults instead.
+When trading oil futures, an investor may need to meet a margin call if a position goes against him, or the position may be liquidated at a loss.
 However, there are some strategies that can define the amount of capital at risk.
 Investors who want to invest in crude oil futures should understand how they work and the risks involved.

 Crude Oil Contract Specifications